mlswg/mls-protocol/draft-ietf-mls-protocol.md

 One benefit of using left-balanced trees is that they admit a simple flat array representation.
 In this representation, leaf nodes are even-numbered nodes, with the n-th leaf at 2\*n.
 Intermediate nodes are held in odd-numbered nodes.
-For example, a 11-element tree has the following structure:
+For example, an 11-element tree has the following structure:

 ~~~~~